“Where ya been, Trev?” my roommate Bill asks as I return to our dorm room around noon. “Out catting around with the frat boys?”

 “Okay, Country.
 But you better learn some rock n roll blues, if ya want us to listen.
 Folk blues don’t cut it anymore.”

 Nicky smiles and starts banging a beat on the Wreck’s dashboard.
 Alice wails the lyrics.
 A couple of kids come up and give us a hand.
-The store manager comes out and took photos.
+The store manager comes out and takes photos.
 I figure we’re in trouble.

 “Just keepin’ it real?”
 Nicky asks.
 “Real People at Tower?”